15thnight/15thnight/README.md

 ### Import Settings and Overwrite Individually

 Another option is to import all the default settings and only overwrite certain settings.
-Here is an example of a minimal config.py file that imports default values and sets the database to a MySQL connection:
+Here is an example of a minimal config.py file that imports default values and sets the database to a MySQL connection and sets the address:

     from configdist import *

     DATABASE_URL = 'mysql://db_user:db_pass@db_host/db_name'
+    # SERVER_NAME must NOT have a protocol prefix (no http/https)
+    SERVER_NAME = 'localhost:5000'

 # Database